dudeguythethird/DIYourself/README.md

 * This helped me properly format the method steps imported from the DB: https://developer.mozilla.org/en-US/docs/Web/CSS/white-space
 * This helped me create a confirm message for deletion of posts and categories: https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete/19973570
 * This helped inspire the algorithm I would eventually write to correctly format youtube links for display on a method’s page, regardless of whether the user submits a sharing link or one from the browser’s search bar: https://stackoverflow.com/questions/29781974/convert-youtube-link-into-an-embed-link/29782133
+* This generated my table of contents in my readme:https://ecotrust-canada.github.io/markdown-toc/

 ### Content
 * All text content on the site is original.